3C277.1 e-MERLIN workshop: Part 1 - Calibration

 gaintable=['all_avg.K','bpcals_precal.p1']) # Apply the existing delay and phase solutions

-Let's inspect the solutions in plotms:
+Let's examine the solutions in plotms:

 plotms(vis='bpcals_precal.ap1',